Mental Health Clinic

 * Clinical social worker with a master's degree in social work from an accredited college or university or clinical psychiatric nurse with a master's degree

-Outpatient services for individuals with mental or emotional disorders, developmental disabilities, chemical dependency, and other psychiatric conditions.
+Provides outpatient services for individuals with mental or emotional disorders, developmental disabilities, chemical dependency, and other psychiatric conditions.

 * Psychiatric Medication Management